ccdelamou/Nat_Resources_A/README.md

-This repository contains files related to my research article entitled: " ... "
+This repository contains files related to my research article titled: "Fiscal stabilization in resource-rich developing economies amid a resource revenues downturn: A new-Keynesian analysis"

-1. DynareCode.txt: Is the Dynare ...
+1. DynareCode.txt: Is the Dynare code for computing the steady state as well as the dynamics of the baseline and the alternative scenarios.
-2. .csv files: These are the ...